amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide100ProvisionAnATPDatabase.md

 ![](./images/100/Picture100-26.jpeg)

--  Specify a name for the instance, for example containing your initials for easy reference
+-  Specify a name for the instance, for example: atp1

 ![](./images/100/Picture100-27.jpeg)